Gazalshyam/LogIngestor/README.md

 # Log Ingestor and Query Interface

 ## Overview
 This project is a Log Ingestor and Query Interface built using Java, Spring Boot, and MySQL.
-It allows efficient handling of log data and provides a query interface(CLI) for querying logs based on various filters
+It allows efficient handling of log data and provides a query interface (CLI) for querying logs based on various filters

 ## Features
-- Mechanism to ingest logs in a specific format.
-- Different options to retrieve data.
+- A mechanism to ingest logs in a specific format and implement different options to retrieve data.

 ## Filters based on:
 - level